HackYourFuture/Assignments/README.md

 Furthermore, a log of the test results is written to a log file in the root directory of this repository.
 The name of that file is **\<email>.log**, where \<email> is your email address (or **test-runner.log** if the test runner could not determine your email address).

 > **IMPORTANT: You are expected to run all the tests for the current week before submitting a pull request.**
+>
+> You should strive to complete all tests with no errors reported, however it is okay if for some reason you were unable to fix some error.
+However, you _**are**_ required to run the tests, whether successful or not.

 ### JavaScript Homework Exercises